candycode/loco/README.md

 of concept was implemented as a plugin, checkout the _gui.js_ and _gui.html_ files [here](https://github.com/candycode/loco/tree/master/modules/plugins/osgview/test).

+### WebKit integration

+WebKit is exposed to LoCO through a WebWindow object.

+WebKit events are forwarded to the JavaScript context that creates the WebKit window and can therefore be handled outside the WebKit JavaScript context.

+It is possible to _inject_ JavaScript code and add QObject-derived type at page loading time.

+The page _DOM_ tree is available and can be manipulated from outside the page.

+A custom plugin factory is available to add LoCO QWidgets directly into a web page.
+Example [here](https://github.com/candycode/loco/tree/master/modules/webplugins/osg-viewer).

+_Note_: I plan to keep supporting the WebKit1 interface, not WebKit2 since it requires two processes to for each open WebView which is __not__ something I want to have in a Desktop application.
+The current version of QtWebKit based on WebKit 2.2 works well and will be supported for quite some time anyway with commitment to fix all the high priority bugs.

 ### Filters

 The code/bytes passed to the LoCO intepreter are transformed trough